 In 2016 I retired from the world of illustration and applied art to focus my creative direction on fine art.
 (The term “fine art” refers to an art form practiced mainly for its aesthetic value and its beauty – “art for art’s sake” – rather than its functional value.
 The term “applied art” refers to the application of artistic design to utilitarian objects in everyday use.)
-My diverse fine art influences include the Impressionists, the Group of Seven, Edward Hopper and William Seltzer Rice.
+My diverse fine art influences include the Impressionists, Tom Thomson, the Group of Seven, Edward Hopper and William Seltzer Rice.
 I studied art history as a student at the Alberta College of Art and subsequently began to establish a career in fine arts with exhibits of my landscape paintings in Victoria, B.C. art galleries.
 During this period I was asked to create a magazine cover illustration, and the positive response to this painting led to a career in applied art.
 My commercial commissions left little time and opportunity for personal artwork, but after 35 years I felt it was time to return to my fine art studies.